-oceanbites is a sister site of astrobites.org, and now is part of the Bites Sites family of science blog sites, with the common goal of sharing scientific information translated by experts.
-The specific goal of oceanbites is to make cutting edge research accessible to all by explaining exciting recent literature in all oceanographic fields in a way that non-experts can understand.
-Oceanbites will also highlight classic, seminal research papers, and feature op eds about what it’s like to be a grad student in oceanography, and offers commentary about current issues and experiences in research.
+oceanbites began as a sister site of astrobites.org, and now is part of the Bites Sites family of science blog sites, with the common goal of sharing scientific information translated by experts.
+The specific goal of oceanbites is to make cutting edge research accessible to all by explaining exciting recent literature in all oceanographic and marine biology fields in a way that non-experts can understand. oceanbites also highlights classic research papers, shares features about what it’s like to be a grad student in oceanography, and offers commentary about current issues and experiences in research.

-oceanbites was started at the University of Rhode Island Graduate School of Oceanography.
-Most of the current contributors are students at GSO or GSO alums, though we absolutely encourage participation from students and post docs at other institutions as well!
-We are extremely appreciative of the support and enthusiasm we’ve received from everyone at GSO.
+oceanbites was started at the University of Rhode Island Graduate School of Oceanography (GSO).
+Many current and former contributors are students at GSO or GSO alums, and we are extremely appreciative of the support and enthusiasm we’ve received from everyone at GSO.
 Our author base extends far and wide beyond Rhode Island, with students and scientists from across the US and Canada contributing regularly to the blog.
 Please check out our “Write for Oceanbites” page to learn more about becoming a regular author.

 All photos used to make the header images and logo seen on the oceanbites web site are available for free from the NOAA Photo Library.
 Our logo is a drawing of Cololepsis logidens, a deep sea fish, from the 1912 text “From the Surface to the Bottom of the Sea” by H. Bouree.